logicalclocks/hops-docs/docs/configuration/hopsfs.rst

 NameNode Cache
 --------------

-NameNode cache configuration parameters are defined in ``hdfs-site.xml`` file.
-NameNode cache configuration parameters are
+The NameNode cache configuration parameters are defined in ``hdfs-site.xml`` file.
+The NameNode cache configuration parameters are:

 * **dfs.resolvingcache.enabled**: (true/false)
   Enable/Disables the cache for the NameNode.

 * **dfs.resolvingcache.type**: Each NameNode caches the inodes metadata in a local cache for quick path resolution.
-We support different implementations for the cache i.e. INodeMemcache, PathMemcache, OptimalMemcache and InMemory.
+We support different implementations for the cache, i.e., INodeMemcache, PathMemcache, OptimalMemcache and InMemory.

     * **INodeMemcache**: stores individual inodes in Memcached.
     * **PathMemcache**: is a course grain cache where entire file path (key) along with its associated inodes objects are stored in the Memcached.